-The word “green” is flying hither and yon these days and it can be hard to tell what it really means, if it means anything at all and how authentic the term really is.
+The words “green” and organic are flying hither and yon these days and it can be hard to tell what it really means if it means anything at all, and how authentic the term really is.
 In this part of the 21st century, there are eco-friendly things happening all the time that hardly pass notice anymore.
-For example, I rarely come across a new construction or renovation project that doesn’t have recycle bins or contractors who aren’t conscientious about their general footprint.
+For example, I rarely come across a new construction or renovation project that doesn’t have recycling bins or contractors who aren’t conscientious about their general footprint.

 Tenets of an Eco-Friendly Interior Design

 In a true, eco-friendly design – certain tenets are in place:

 Focus on Indoor Air Quality

 For all that we are encouraged to be outside and enjoy Mother Nature, the reality is that the average American spends about 90% of his or her time indoors.
 This is according to the Environmental Protection Agency, which also cites, “…a growing body of scientific evidence has indicated that the air within homes and other buildings can be more seriously polluted than the outdoor air in even the largest and most industrialized cities.”